waferson/ca/Session 4/README.md

 ## Session 4

-The topic of this session is **Customer Lifetime**.
+The topic of this session is **Customer Lifetime Value**.
 This repository includes the content discussed in class:

   - article
   - exercises and scripts